ecen/starcraft2-ai/README.md

 * DQN = Deep Q network agent
 * MarineAgent = Marine Agent
 * WinLoss = Win/Loss Agent
+## CNN

+## DQN

+## MarineAgent
+This is a very basic scripted agent which builds a couple of marines and then selects all units and attacks the enemy base.
+Due to its simplicity it will only work on one of the two spawn points on the map.
+This is mostly used to look at the Win/Loss agents outputs but it's also a simple demonstration of how to use the simple API.
+It is possible to manually play the game while this is running if one wants to manually test the Win/Loss agent further.

 ## Win/Loss Agent